Vyral/base-template/_posts/2021-12-14-3-major-mistakes-to-avoid-when-selling-your-house.md

 If you avoid these three major mistakes when selling your home, you will succeed.

-If you have any other questions about selling your home or pour current real estate market, just give me a call or send me an email.
+If you have any other questions about selling your home or our current real estate market, just give me a call or send me an email.
 I would be happy to help you\!